 Pontet Canet 2013 (barrel sample) 92-93p

 Tasted in April 2014.
-This wine was aromatic with splendidly ripe fruit on the nose and palate, silky texture, freshness, great balance and elegance.
+This wine was aromatic, with splendidly ripe fruit on the nose and palate, silky texture, freshness, excellent balance, and elegance.
 Finesse rather than power and muscles.

 Pontet Canet 2012 (barrel sample) 94p

 Tasted in April 2013. here was made from 65% C.Sauvignon, 30% Merlot, 4% C.Franc and 1% P.Verdot.
-It is ageing in 35% amphora tanks, 50% new oak and 15% one-year-old barrels.
+It is aging in 35% amphora tanks, 50% new oak, and 15% one-year-old barrels.
 Very enchanting and seductive nose of black cherries.
-Refined, excellent fruit ripeness and excellent balance, lush, silky fruit and tannin, long and silky finish.
+Refined, excellent fruit ripeness and perfect balance, lush, silky fruit, and tannin, long and smooth finish.
 Impressive stuff.